 FNS has reviewed this interim rule in accordance with the Department Regulation 4300-4, “Civil Rights Impact Analysis,” to identify and address any major civil rights impact the rule might have on minorities, women, and persons with disabilities.
 After a careful review of the rule's intent and provisions, FNS has determined that this rule has no impact on any of the protected classes.
 These changes affect the privacy of information collected from Supplemental Nutrition Assistance Program applicants and households and not an individual applicant's or recipient's eligibility or participation in the Supplemental Nutrition Assistance Program.
 FNS has no discretion in implementing these changes.
 The changes are required to be implemented by law.
 All data available to FNS indicate that protected individuals have the same opportunity to participate in the Supplemental Nutrition Assistance Program as non-protected individuals.

-FNS specifically prohibits the State and local government agencies that administer the Program from engaging in actions that discriminate against any applicant or participant in any aspect of program administration, including, but not limited to, the certification of households, the issuance of benefits, the conduct of fair hearings, or the conduct of any other program service for reasons of age, race, color, sex, handicap, religious creed, national origin, or political beliefs.
+FNS specifically prohibits the State and local government agencies that administer the Program from engaging Start Printed Page 28167in actions that discriminate against any applicant or participant in any aspect of program administration, including, but not limited to, the certification of households, the issuance of benefits, the conduct of fair hearings, or the conduct of any other program service for reasons of age, race, color, sex, handicap, religious creed, national origin, or political beliefs.
 SNAP nondiscrimination policy can be found at 7 CFR 272.6.
-Discrimination in any aspect of program administration is prohibited by these regulations, the Food and Nutrition Act of 2008, the Age Discrimination Act of 1975 (93, section 504), and Title VI of the Civil Rights Act of 1964 (42 U.S.C.
+Discrimination in any aspect of program administration is prohibited by these regulations, the Food and Nutrition Act of 2008, the Age Discrimination Act of 1975 (Pub.
+L. 93-112, section 504), and Title VI of the Civil Rights Act of 1964 (42 U.S.C.
 2000d).
 Enforcement action may be brought under any applicable Federal law.
 Title VI complaints shall be processed in accordance with 7 CFR part 15.